heroiclabs/nakama-unity/Packages/Nakama/README.md

 2. Install the Unity SDK.
 You have three options for this.

    1. To use an official release, you may download either the .unitypackage or .tar from the [releases page](https://github.com/heroiclabs/nakama-unity/releases) and import it into your project.
 If you chose the .tar option, you can import it from a dropdown in the Unity Package Manager window.

-   2. Alternatively, if you'd like to checkout a specific commit, you can add the following to the `manifest.json` file in your project's `Packages` folder:
+   2. Alternatively, if you'd like to checkout a specific commit and are using Unity 2019.4.1 or later, you can add the following to the `manifest.json` file in your project's `Packages` folder:

       ```json
           "com.heroiclabs.nakama-unity": "https://github.com/heroiclabs/nakama-unity.git?path=/Packages/Nakama#<commit>"